Drupal modern modules

 No more hooks

-By subscribing to events there is the possibility for a nicer code structure with each of the listeners in its own class with a meaningful name, can inject services, can subscribe to an event multiple times and give priority to the event listeners so you control the order.
+Subscribing to events allows for a nicer code structure with each of the listeners in its own class with a meaningful name, injection of services, subscription to an event multiple times and give priority to the event listeners so you control the order.
 One of the things I never liked of writing code in a file with the ".module" extension is that many tools like PHP Code Sniffer do not automatically understand that there is PHP code inside so the less code in the MYMODULE.module file, the better (ideally none).

-Once the practice of writing services is more common and there is no more scattered helper functions, in its place there is methods related to each other in the same class, we might find the task of configuring those services repetitive.
+Once the practice of writing services is more common and there is no more scattered helper functions (replaced by classes that group functionality) the task of configuring those services can be repetitive.
 Luckily Symfony has solution called autowiring that guesses the class that a service needs injected by reading the type hints.